SurgicalInformatics/healthyr_book/docs/01_first_interaction.md

 ## Data

-Load the example dataset which is already saved as an R-Data file (recognisable by the file extension .rda/.RData):
+Load the example dataset which is already saved as an R-Data file (recognisable by the file extension .rda or .RData):

 ```r